MattSainsbury-Dale/testarguments/README.md

 ### Optimal arguments

-Objects of class `testargs` can be combined using `bind()`.
-For computing the optimal arguments from a `testargs` object, see `optimal_arguments()`.
-The optimality criterion is diagnsotics dependent (e.g., we typically wish to *minimise* the Brier score and run time, but *maximise* the AUC score).
+The function `optimal_arguments()` computes the optimal arguments from a `testargs` object.
+The measure of "best performer" is diagnostic dependent (e.g., we wish to *minimise* the Brier score and run time, but *maximise* the AUC score).
 For this reason, `optimal_arguments()` allows one to set the optimality criterion for each rule individually.
 ```r
 optimality_criterion <- list(Brier = which.min, AUC = which.max, Time = which.min)
 optimal_arguments(testargs_object, optimality_criterion)